 Gerald was born in Western Pennsylvania, where he grew up with three sisters and no brothers.
-His father was a lawyer and his mother worked until he was five and then was a homemaker.
 Gerald spoke Sicilian dialect with his grandmother who was also his nanny until he was five.
+He has dual citizenship, Italy and the United States.
 Gerald attended Yale University and Catholic University School of Law.
-He has done quite a bit of informal writing through most of his life.
 He has worked as a lawyer, a stay-at-home-parent, a lobbyist, a teacher of Latin and English, a campaign manager, a real estate developer, a Chief of Staff on Capitol Hill, and now purchases and sells Chinese antiquities.
 At Yale, he studied literature under Harold Bloom and fiction writing under Gordon Lish.

 The First First Gentleman is mostly drawn from Gerald’s thirteen years in national politics and on Capitol Hill, and from a lifetime of observing national politics from a front row seat.
 Gerald still has many friends on Capitol Hill and in government, including a US Senator and a Presidential appointee.
-The classic Washington book is non-fiction, and it is met in DC by people who go to the bookstore and open it to the index to see if they or anyone they know are in it.
-The First First Gentleman is obviously fiction, and there is no index.
-But if it had one, people might do the same thing.
 It is a factually accurate political thriller that punctures the cultural orthodoxy, and a love story that ends with a woman in the White House.

-He began to write his first novel Gospel Prism after a visit in 2010 with Marie Colvin, who was then foreign correspondent for the Sunday Times of London.
+Gerald began to write his first novel Gospel Prism after a visit in 2010 with Marie Colvin, who was then foreign correspondent for the Sunday Times of London.
 Marie and Gerald had dated at university and for a few years after, and they remained lifelong friends.
 She told him in 2010 to: “Write the damn book.”
-He started to write it, waking up every day at 5:00 AM to send Marie an email report and to write the novel.
-They stayed in touch during the time he wrote and she gave him broad editing suggestions throughout that time and contacted a literary agent on his behalf.
-In February of 2012 she also carried the finished original manuscript to Syria on what turned out to be her last assignment.
+In February of 2012 she carried the finished original manuscript to Syria on what turned out to be her last assignment.
 She had it in the small knapsack, which contained only survival items and which she carried through sewers and over barbed wire.

-Gerald spends his time between the United Kingdom and Bethesda, MD where he resides with his wife, Lily.
+Gerald spends his time between Italy, the United Kingdom, and Bethesda, MD where he resides with his wife, Lily.
 He has two children, Simon and Harriet.
-(Find out more about Harriet Weaver at her imdb page.)